noy-daya/c-compiler-overview/README.md

 ![Bison](https://img.shields.io/badge/tool-Bison-yellow)
 ![Compiler](https://img.shields.io/badge/project-Compiler-green)

+> ⚠️ **Disclaimer**
-> **Disclaimer:** Educational and portfolio purposes only.
+> - For educational and portfolio purposes only
-> All original course examples have been adapted to avoid copyright issues.
+> - All example CPL programs are original and created for this repository
-> No proprietary content from The Open University of Israel is included.
+> - No proprietary content from The Open University of Israel is included
-> Full compiler source code is maintained **privately** for academic compliance.
+> - Full compiler source code is maintained **privately** for academic compliance

 A fully functional **Single-Pass Compiler** that translates **CPL (Compiler Project Language)** source code (`.ou`) into **Quadruple (Quad)** intermediate representation (`.qud`).